Water-Melon/Melon/docs/book/en/expr.md

 - `mln_s64_t *`
 - `double *`
 - `mln_string_t *` Strings will be referenced using the `mln_string_ref` within the function.
+- `void *` User-defined data.
+It can be freed by the free function indicated by the third parameter of this function.

 Return values: